-Year-to-date, \$8.4 million of cash was used in investing activities, a decrease of \$4.8 million.
-The decrease was primarily due to a decrease in capital expenditures offset by a decrease in proceeds from disposal of property, plant and equipment.
+Year-to-date, \$2.7 million of cash was used in investing activities, an increase of \$0.1 million.
+Capital expenditures remained consistent with the prior year.
 Current year capital expenditures primarily related to retail design center improvements.
 We anticipate that cash from operations will be sufficient to fund future capital expenditures.
+Effective July 1, 2018, the company considers restricted cash as a component of cash and cash equivalents as presented on the statement of cash flows.
+Previously the net change in restricted cash was considered an investing activity.
+Prior periods have been reclassified to conform to current year presentation.
+See also notes 4 and 12.